IntelLabs/nlp-architect/solutions/set_expansion/README.md

 ## Inference:

-It consists in expanding the seed terms.
+The inference step consists of expanding given seed terms into a set of terms that belong to the same semantic class.
 It can be done in two ways:

 1. Running python script
 ```